AWS for Industries

 Sean Phuphanich

-Sean Phuphanich is a Senior Solutions Architect at AWS focusing on hybrid cloud solutions using cloud native and ISV partner software.
-Sean has a background in software development, IT leadership, cloud migration, digital transformation, and ecommerce.
-He helps customers simplify their transition and optimization of cloud workloads.
+Sean is a Principal Solutions Architect at AWS working on secure, scalable, hybrid cloud solutions.
+Sean has a background in software development and IT leadership.
+He helps customers globally simplify and optimize large and complex workloads.

 Adam Cerini